 - Price jumps to $849 / £829 /AU$1,449 for 256GB of storage

-The iPhone 12 release date was October 23, 2020, so the phone is now out and you're able to buy it directly from Apple as well as a variety of retailers.
-The phone's sibling - the iPhone 12 mini - wasn't available until a few months later, but that's now readily available to buy.
+The iPhone 12 release date was October 23, 2020, so the phone has been out a while but you're able to buy it directly from Apple as well as a variety of retailers.
+The phone's sibling - the iPhone 12 mini - wasn't available until a few months later, but it's still available.

 The iPhone 12 price at launch started at $799 / £799 / AU$1,349, which is $100 / £70 / AU$150 more than the iPhone 11 range.
 That was likely due in part to the cost of adding in a 5G modem, but also because the iPhone 12 mini is grabbing that iPhone 11 price point, starting from $699 / £699 / AU$1,199.